clojure-grimoire/grimoire/resources/1.6.0/clojure.core/load-string/docstring.md

-Sequentially read and evaluate the set of forms contained in thestring
+Sequentially read and evaluate the set of forms contained in the string